-ART 125 - Fundamentals of Drawing
+ART 125 Fundamentals of Drawing

-Introductory workshop where students experiment and explore diverse mediums, work surfaces, as well as multiple forms to approach drawing.
-Through creative practice students will learn the visual techniques and vocabulary, using as reference traditional topics like still life, landscapes, and the human figure.
-The course incentivizes student's free interpretation, subjective character, and personal expression.
+Introductory workshop where you experiment and explore various media, work surfaces as well as the multiple ways in which drawing can be approached.
+Through creative practice, technique and visual vocabulary are studied, taking as a reference traditional themes such as still life, landscape and the human figure.
+The course encourages free interpretation, subjectivity, and personal expression of the student.
 3 credits.

-ART 215 - Two-Dimensional Creation (Prerequisites: ART 116 and ART 125)
+ART 215 - Bi-Dimensional Creation (Prerequisites: ART 116 and ART 125)